Mindfulness is a buzzword of 2018. And it's not surprising. Everywhere you look, it seems we're all craving a slower pace and gentler lifestyle.

-Mindfulness isn't about meditating in an idyllic space with trickling water features and sounds of nature for hours every day (although that does sound nice); it's the simple act of appreciating what's happening right now.
-Not worrying about the past or future.
+Mindfulness isn't about meditating in a comfortable space with trickling water features and sounds of nature for hours every day (although that does sound nice); it's the simple act of appreciating what's happening right now — not worrying about the past or future.
 Quietening the busy, over-active mind to focus on the present.

 “Between stimulus and response, there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom,” observed Victor Frankl.
 We can all inject a little mindfulness into our every day.
 Here, we share some tips to help you enjoy life as it happens and reduce stress and anxiety, no matter how busy you might be.

 1. Take deep breaths